-(3) The decrease in net financing expenses in Q2/2023 compared with the previous quarter mainly derives from a rise in the CPI at a lower rate compared with the corresponding quarter.
-The increase in the net financing expenses compared with the same period last year mainly derives from an increase in the amount of the debt.
+(3) The decrease in net financing expenses in the current quarter year-over-year and in the Report Period compared with the same period last year mainly derives from a rise in the CPI at a lower rate compared with the corresponding periods.

-(4) The increase in expenses in Q2/2023 compared with the same quarter last year and in the Report Period compared with the same period last year mainly derives from the recording of deferred taxes due to classification of Compass as a non-current asset held for sale.
+(4) The increase in the Report Period compared with the same period last year mainly derives from the recording of deferred taxes due to classification of Compass as a non-current asset held for sale.